FKnottenbelt/LS_120/120/notes.md

     end
   end
   ```

-8 - repeat step 6 and 7 and somewhere in there run rubocop
+8 - run rubocop and refactor some more.

-    and refactor some more.
+9 - repeat step 7 to 9.